elycruz/gulpw/README.md

 gulp-bundle-wrangler (Beta)
 ====================

-Allows the management of a project via bundle configuration files.
+Allows the management of a project via bundle configuration files via a familiar interface (uses gulp in the background).

 ## Quick Start